Wilderness Office near

 There will be temporary closures in some wilderness campsites.
 Please contact the Wilderness Office for updated information on the status of wilderness sites.

 Park staff are removing some dead trees that have been killed by an outbreak of native pine beetles.
 The removal reduces risk associated with falling trees.
 Always be aware of your surroundings, particularly during times of high winds.

 The wilderness can be just

 Wilderness Food Storage

-Between May 1 and October 31, all food items and garbage must be secured inside a commercially-made carry in/carry out bear-resistant food storage container.
+Between April 1 and October 31, all food items and garbage must be secured inside a hard sided commercially-made carry in/carry out bear-resistant food storage container.